 Roasted Fennel Black Garlic Soup

 This roasted fennel black garlic soup is a cozy and delicious treat.
-It's a velvety soft, flavorful soup that's topped with a little black garlic drizzle.
-You'll love it!
+It’s a velvety-soft, flavorful soup topped with a drizzle of black garlic.
+You’ll love it!

 You need to start with the best stock.
 The options here are either to spend a small fortune on store-bought bone broth, or make your own.